strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 #### Create a transfer token

-1. Navigate to the second Strapi instance and run the `build` and `develop` commands in the root directory:
+1. Navigate to the second Strapi instance and run the `build` and `start` commands in the root directory:

     <code-group>
     <code-block title="YARN">

     ```bash
-    yarn build && yarn develop
+    yarn build && yarn start
     ```

     </code-block>